arjunkhode/JavaScript-interview-preparation/JS-this.md

 # DOM event handler

 - In case of DOM event handler, value of this will be the DOM element.
 Like if you have an addEventListener that types this.
-It will be '<element>'.
+It will be `<element>`.

 https://www.youtube.com/watch?v=yuo8YqKDQ-M